 Curious as all hell, I waited until I had reception and started furiously typing searches into Google to try to find out what I had just seen.
 It didn’t take me long.
 The structures we’d just driven past were the Ivanpah Solar Power Facility, a government-backed solar facility that was supposed to revolutionize the energy industry.

 Instead, it has pretty much only led to a great deal of backlash, financial loss, environmental degradation, and regret amongst everyone who was involved.
-In this article, I’ll examine what exactly the Ivanpah Solar Power Facility was meant to do, and everything that’s gone wrong with it since it’s construction.

 The Ivanpah Solar Power Facility Concept